Francine McKenzie

 Professional Service

-I am on the editorial board for the series "New Approaches to International History" at Bloomsbury Press
+I am the associate editor of the Canadian Historical Review.
+I am also on the editorial boards for the International Journal and the "New Approaches to International History" series at Bloomsbury Press.

 Conferences Organized